- Two-day tour from Alice Springs to Uluru and Kata Tjuta

 - Learn about the Aboriginal Tjukurpa (Dreaming) and see ancient rock art

 - Witnessing the sun set and rise over Uluru

 - Guided walk to the rim of Kings Canyon

 Recent Photos of This Tour

 What You Can Expect

-Depart Alice Springs and travel through 'Outback' landscapes by the West MacDonnell Ranges.
+Depart Alice Springs and travel through the remote Outback landscapes past the West MacDonnell Ranges.
 This ancient, twisted range is thought to be the oldest in Australia.
-Stop to visit the Camel Farm.
-You'll have the opportunity to try riding one (own expense).
+Stop to visit the Outback Camel Farm, where you'll have the opportunity to try riding one (own expense).
 Stop to view the flat-topped Mt Conner before arriving at Ayers Rock Resort.
-Join a tour to Kata Tjuta and walk into Olga Gorge and keep an eye out for ancient stone carvings.
+Join a tour to Kata Tjuta and walk into Olga Gorge, where you may spot ancient stone carvings.
 Enjoy a complimentary glass of wine and watch the golden rays of the setting sun strike Uluru.

 Day 2: Uluru Sunrise - Mutitjulu Waterhole - Uluru Climb - Kings Canyon

-Rise early and enjoy as the day's first light strikes Uluru.
+Rise early and witness the day's first light striking Uluru.
 Warm up with a coffee or tea as you take in the quiet of the Australian Outback.
-Take a tour the base of Uluru with your guide or climb the rock.
-Next, travel to Mutitjulu waterhole and see cave paintings and hear the legends of Python Dreaming.
-Visit the Uluru-Kata Tjuta Cultural Centre where you can learn more about the indigenous history and culture, and see traditional arts and crafts on display.
+Take a tour to the base of Uluru with your guide (please note that while climbing the rock is not prohibited, it goes against the request of the Aboriginal custodians of the land).
+Next, travel to Mutitjulu waterhole, where you can see cave paintings and hear the legends of Python Dreaming.
+Visit the Uluru-Kata Tjuta Cultural Centre to learn more about the indigenous history and culture, and see traditional arts and crafts on display.

 Please note: There is no opportunity to purchase food while on tour.
 Please arrange with your hotel to have breakfast earlier or to provide a breakfast box to take with you.